ekspla/xoss_sync/README.md

 ## Notes
-1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/data size(128) with Win11 and Bluetooth 5.1 interface, which always request MTU of 525, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV used MTU of 206.
+1. My XOSS-G+ (Gen1) was found to be not changing MTU(23)/data size(128) with Win11 and Bluetooth 5.1 interface, which always requests MTU of 525, while [f-xoss project](https://github.com/DCNick3/f-xoss) for XOSS-NAV used MTU of 206.